-TOSHIBA HWSetup is the TOSHIBA configuration management tool available through the Windows operating system.
+TOSHIBA System Settings is the TOSHIBA configuration management tool available through the Windows operating system.

-To run TOSHIBA HWSetup, click Start -> All Programs -> TOSHIBA -> Tools & Utilities -> HWSetup.
+To run TOSHIBA System Settings, click Start -> TOSHIBA -> System Settings.

-The TOSHIBA HWSetup window contains a number of tabs to allow specific functions of the computer to be configured.
+The TOSHIBA System Settings window contains a number of tabs to allow specific functions of the computer to be configured.

-In addition, there are also three buttons: OK, Cancel and Apply.
+In addition there are also three buttons: OK, Cancel and Apply.

-Accepts your changes and closes the TOSHIBA HWSetup window.
+ок Accepts your changes and closes the TOSHIBA System Settings window.
 Cancel Closes the window without accepting your changes.
-Apply Accepts all your changes without closing the TOSHIBA HWSetup window.
+Apply Accepts all your changes without closing the TOSHIBA System Settings window.

-Some options shown in grey are possible to confirm their status.
+Some options shown in gray are possible to confirm their status.

-TOSHIBA HWSetup screen might have the following tabs:
+TOSHIBA System Settings screen might have the following tabs:

-- General-Allows you to view the current BIOS version or change certain settings back to their default values - CPU-Allows you to set conditions for the CPU - Display-Allows you to select the internal LCD and/or external monitor when the computer boots up - Boot Setting-Allows you to change the sequence in which your computer searches the drives for the operating system - Keyboard-Allows you to access the wake-on keyboard function, or to configure the backlight brightness - USB-Allows you to set conditions for USB - SATA-Allows you to set conditions for SATA - LAN-Allows you to set conditions for LAN - Advanced Options-Allows you to set conditions for a specific device or function
+- General-Allows you to view the current BIOS version or change certain settings back to their default values - Sleep and Charge/Sleep Utilities-Allows you to set advanced features for sleep mode, hibernate mode, and shutdown state - Display-Allows you to select the internal LCD and/or external monitor when the computer boots up - Boot Options-Allows you to modify boot settings - Keyboard-Allows you to access the wake-up on keyboard and Toshiba Input Assist function and set the brightness level of the keyboard backlight.

+- Function Key-Allows you to configure the function key options - USB-Allows you to set conditions for USB - SATA-Allows you to set conditions for SATA - Advanced options-Allows you to set the conditions for each device or function